aokiLourenco/SIO/SIO-TP/Estudo1st/Estudo1st.md

 ### SIO ojectives:

 Confidentiality;
-Integrity: Information remains unchanged;
+Integrity: Information remains unchanged;<br>
-Availability: Information is available to target entities;
+Availability: Information is available to target entities;<br>
-Privacy: How personal information is handled;
+Privacy: How personal information is handled;<br>
 Measures;

 ------------------------------

 ### Security objectives:

-Defense against catastrophic events;
+Defense against catastrophic events;<br>
-Degradation of computer hardware;
+Degradation of computer hardware;<br>
-Defense against ordinary faults / failures;
+Defense against ordinary faults / failures;<br>
 Defense against non-authorized activities (adversaries)

 ------------------------------

 #### Core Concepts:

-1. Domains -> A set of entities sharing similar security attributes Allow managing security in an aggregated manner;
+1. Domains -> A set of entities sharing similar security attributes<br>
+Allow managing security in an aggregated manner;<br>
-Behavior and interactions are homogenous inside the domain;
+Behavior and interactions are homogenous inside the domain;<br>
-Domains can be organized in a flat of hierarchical manner;
+Domains can be organized in a flat of hierarchical manner;<br>
-Interactions between domains are usually controlled;
+Interactions between domains are usually controlled;<br>

 2. Policies -> Set of guidelines related to security, that rule over a domain

-Organization will contain multiple policies;
+Organization will contain multiple policies; <br>
-The multiple policies  must be coherent;
+The multiple policies  must be coherent; <br>
-Define the power of each subject;
+Define the power of each subject; <br>
-Define security procedures;
+Define security procedures; <br>
-Define the minimun security requirements of a domain;
+Define the minimun security requirements of a domain; <br>
-Define defense strategies and fight back tactics;
+Define defense strategies and fight back tactics; <br>
-Define what are legal and illegal activities;
+Define what are legal and illegal activities; <br>

 3. Mechanisms -> Mechanisms implement policies:

-Policies define, at a higher level, what needs to be done or exist Mechanisms are used to deply policies
+Policies define, at a higher level, what needs to be done or exist <br>
+Mechanisms are used to deply policies

 4. Controls -> Controls are any aspect allowing to minimize risk (protect the CIA properties)